wp-plugins/robo-gallery/README.txt

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

+= Do you have some limits for images amount in gallery? =

+No, we don't have any limits for amount of the images in gallery

 = Where specify description of the gallery images? =

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image